 This graduate-level introduction to the theories and concepts underlying the design of interactive technologies for human use is important for all professionals and researchers engaged in this endeavor.
-The first core course of the cross-disciplinary Designing for People (DFP) specialization, it builds common ground among students from a range of backgrounds, providing a shared vocabulary and methods to bring into other components of the specialization.
+The first core course of the cross-disciplinary Designing for People (DFP) Graduate Training Program, it builds common ground among students from a range of backgrounds, providing a shared vocabulary and methods to bring into other components of the training program.
 “DFP” means designing for human experience, abilities, and fallibilities, which requires in-depth engagement of users throughout the design process.
 Students will learn methods to help them understand and critique the choices designers have made to build the world around them, focusing on the underlying models of the user used in human-computer interaction and the theory of and advanced methods for design and evaluation.

 Course website: https://blogs.ubc.ca/cpsc544/home/